 In India, most traditional homes have at least one Tulsi plant.
 And some followers of Krishna have such high regard for this herb that they would never actively consume it as a medicine, but they would rather choose to receive its healing power from the vibrations of being in its presence!

 Traditionally, Holy Basil is one of the main herbs used for asthma or bronchitis or other cold and flu issues.
 It’s also used to help bring down a fever.
 A traditional folk remedy to use it for reducing a fever is to cook onion and Tulsi together and place it on the head of the person with fever, once it cools.
 Tulsi can be a great digestive aid too, particularly when combined with ginger as a tea, it can be a great help for indigestion.
 It can promote great circulation, normalize blood pressure and even help with a myriad of skin conditions when used topically.

 Research today has shown that Holy Basil can be amazing for its adaptogenic properties, incredible immune support, and anti-stress activities.
-It helps to modulate the stress response, elevates the spirit and increases adaptive energy.
-It has been shown to enhance the endocrine system, increase endurance and physical performance, it normalizes cortisol levels & lowers stress-induced release of adrenal hormones.
-It protects the liver, and can protect eye health.
+It helps to modulate the stress response, elevates the spirit, and increases adaptive energy.
+It has been shown to enhance the endocrine system, increase endurance and physical performance, normalizes cortisol levels & lowers the stress-induced release of adrenal hormones.
+It protects the liver and can protect eye health.

 It normalizes blood pressure, nourishes the cardiovascular system, and normalizes lipids.
 It works to balance blood sugar and insulin metabolism.
 It can normalize the HPA axis and support withdrawal issues from nicotine and drug addiction.